-Founded in 1989, the Rochester Area Vegetarian Society, now the Rochester Area Vegan Society (RAVS), is a non-profit, tax-exempt, non-sectarian, all-volunteer educational organization dedicated to promoting human health, compassion for animals, and a sustainable planet, through the adoption of a vegan diet and lifestyle.
+Founded in 1989, the Rochester Area Vegan Society (RAVS), formerly the Rochester Area Vegetarian Society, is a non-profit, tax-exempt, non-sectarian, all-volunteer educational organization dedicated to promoting human health, compassion for animals, and a sustainable planet, through the adoption of a vegan diet and lifestyle.

 RAVS was founded in 1989 by Rhoda and Stan Sapon, two dedicated activists who worked hard to embody their vision of a non-violent world in a local community promoting vegan values: the idea that animals have a right to their own lives and do not exist to provide food or to be exploited by us in any way.
 RAVS is dedicated to promoting the joy, compassion, and life enhancing possibilities of a vegan way of life.